gsuberland/altium_jlcpcb_libraries/README.md

 # Altium Libraries for JLCPCB Parts

 This repository contains automatically generated libraries for a range of parts in JLCPCB's catalogue.
+These libraries contain schematic design items for more than 55000 parts.

 ![preview](preview.png)